ShradhaTaneja/excel_comparer/README.md

 ## Next Update :

-Will be updated into a pytho executable to run on windows machines.
+Will be updated into a python executable to run on windows machines.